n76/OSM_OC_Buildings/README.md

 The height data has a ridiculous number of digits after the decimal place (e.g. 9.05253725 feet) implying a resolution that is impossible to have been measured.

+There are some heights that are less than zero which will be removed.

 #### Other Potential Issues

 The above quality issues means that each house outline and address will need to be manually checked.